Is auditioning a part of the application process?

 Musical Theater: I lovelovelove it.
 Do you offer it?

 Yes!
 This is an area in which we are growing year by year.
 We offer a course in musical theater that is collaboratively taught with faculty from Theater, Music, and Dance.
-Every mainstage season includes a musical or a play with strong music and/or movement elements, and students frequently get the chance to put on their own musical theater works under the auspices of the Cabaret 204 season.
+Every mainstage season includes a musical or a play with strong music and/or movement elements, and students frequently get the chance to put on their own musical theater works under the auspices of the Student Work Series.
 Music and Dance folks are frequent collaborators on our mainstage productions, and we are actively building creative partnerships with those disciplines as a whole and with individual faculty, staff and students.
 The recently-announced Stephen Driscoll Musical Theater Endowment will allow us to ramp up this work to an even greater degree.

-Non-majors are welcome to be part of our department in a variety of ways.
+Finally, non-majors are welcome to be part of our department in a variety of ways.
 Many take our introductory performance course, Theater 140, and artists find value in the cross disciplinary challenges offered by our design classes.
 Many of our classes are open to non-majors, although majors are prioritized in some upper-level courses.
 Non-majors are invited to audition for our shows; if you’re committed to doing the collaborative work a successful production requires, we’d love to see you try out for a role!

 Planning Your Visit